wp-plugins/imagements/readme.txt

 = I have found a bug/have a problem with the plugin, what should i do? =

 email me at williewonka341@gmail.com and i wil try to fix it as soon as possible

+= how do I use this plugin? =

+a user has to tick the checkbox in the comment form and choose a name for the image and choose a file. i can then use the tag [afbeelding=insert choosen image name here] in the comment.
+The plugin will automaticly insert the proper image html tag in the comment.

 == Screenshots ==